 Tallahassee Memorial creates TMH Physician Partners, which includes all of its employed and contracted physicians.

-The Tallahassee Memorial Cancer Center expands into the second floor where TMH Physician Partners, Cancer & Hematology Specialists provide outpatient services.
+The Tallahassee Memorial Cancer Center expands into the second floor where TMH Physician Partners, Cancer & Hematology Specialists provides outpatient services.

 Tallahassee Memorial is one of few hospitals selected to provide transcatheter aortic valve replacement (TAVR).
 This procedure offers a treatment option to aortic stenosis patients who would be ineligible or high-risk candidates for open heart surgery.